dadwic/PageZilla/packages/docs/versioned_docs/version-0.1.0-beta.11/overview.md

 }
 ```

-Of course, Craft.js will also able to recreate the entire state from the JSON string.
+Of course, PageZilla will also able to recreate the entire state from the JSON string.
 ```jsx
 const App = () => {
   const jsonString = /* retrieve JSON from server */